AmbitiousRealism2025/Project_HypeCard/docs/quiz-system.md

   endpoint.
 Data is stored in the `QuizResult` table defined in the Prisma schema.
- - **Certificate** – once the final score is calculated, a certificate is displayed if the user scores at least 20 points, with an **Export Certificate** button that prints the certificate as a PDF.
+ - **Certificate** – once the final score is calculated, a certificate is displayed if the user scores at least 20 points.
+The **Export Certificate** button uses `html2canvas` and `jspdf` to render the certificate to an image and download it as a PDF.

 ## Extending